Finding the Right Gifts for a Man

 It is widely-held that men are the funnier of the two genders.
 This is true to an extent; broadly speaking, men want women to laugh at them, while women want someone to make them laugh.

 That said, there is no reason why you shouldn’t turn the tables and make the man the butt of the joke.
 A good way to do this is to think of a gift related to a hobby that the recipient might enjoy and get them an everyday item which references it.
 Fishermen might appreciate this plaque for example.
-On a more practical note, men who enjoy Volkswagen camper vans and also need a place to store their toiletries (perhaps during camping trips) might enjoy this wash bag.
 Many men with a fondness for beer and Second World War memorabilia will appreciate a humorous coaster – as will the table.